fish-quant/ComSeg/docs/source/installation_guide/install.rst

 .. code-block:: bash

+   conda install -c conda-forge r-arrow
-   conda install -c conda-forge --strict-channel-priority r-arrow
+   # or conda install -c conda-forge --strict-channel-priority r-arrow

 ComSeg optionally uses sctransform to normalize the expression of "RNA communities", if you want to use this normalization step,